-Corrosion is the process of decay on a material caused by a chemical reaction with its environment.
+Corrosion is the process of decay on a material caused by a chemical reaction to its environment.
 The reaction is typically in the form of oxidation.
 Corrosion of metal occurs when an exposed surface comes in contact with a gas or liquid, and the process is accelerated by exposure to warm temperatures, acids, and salts.
 Most metals are susceptible to corrosion, but all materials are subject to degradation.
 For example, corrosion of the polymers used to insulate coatings on electrical wiring has been a concern in older airplanes.

 Carbon steel is the most widely used material for engineering applications, consisting of about 85% of all steel production each year.
-Even though carbon steel is susceptible to corrosion, it’s used in everything from nuclear power and fossil fuel power plants to oil and gas refining and pipelines.
+Even though carbon steel is susceptible to corrosion, it is used in everything from nuclear power and fossil fuel power plants to oil and gas refining and pipelines.

 Corrosion can be classified into three categories based on the environment.

 - Atmospheric Corrosion: The types of atmospheres are described as rural, industrial, or marine.

 - Aqueous Corrosion: Carbon steel pipes are used to transport water and are often submerged in water.
 The higher the acidity level of the water, the faster the corrosion rate of attack.

 These are the common varieties of corrosion:

 - General Attack Corrosion: The most common form of corrosion, general attack corrosion is created by an electrical or electrochemical reaction that breaks down the surface of exposed metal, causing it to weaken until it fails.

 - Localized Corrosion: As the name suggests, localized corrosion attacks one part of the metal.
 There are three types of localized corrosion: